selwynpolit/d9book/book/ajax.md

 ## The Basics of the AJAX framework

-If you prefer watching a presentation on this, check out Michael Miles [Drupal 8 Day: Demystifying AJAX Callback Commands in Drupal 8](https://www.youtube.com/watch?v=6YhJq01jlpY).
+If you prefer watching a video presentation on this, check out Michael Miles [Drupal 8 Day: Demystifying AJAX Callback Commands in Drupal 8](https://www.youtube.com/watch?v=6YhJq01jlpY).
 This session outlines and explains Drupal 8 AJAX callback commands and how to use them.
 AJAX callback commands are the sets of PHP and JavaScript functions that control all AJAX functionality on a Drupal site.
+The slides are available [on slideshare](https://www.slideshare.net/slideshow/drupal8day-demystifying-drupal-8-ajax-callback-commands/69024610) His [Ajax Dblog project can be viewed here ](https://www.drupal.org/project/ajax_dblog)

 ### Callback Commands
 Callback commands have two parts, a JavaScript function and a PHP class.
 The JavaScript function is called when the AJAX request is successful.
 The PHP class is used to define the JavaScript function to call.
 Core, contrib and custom modules can define their own callback commands.
 See views, ctools etc. for examples.